 Dental Bridges in Pembroke

 Bridges are custom-made, natural-looking tooth replacements that are bonded to dental implants or existing teeth to replace a section of missing teeth.
-These restorations are barely noticeable and can restore the natural contour of teeth, in addition to the bite between upper and lower teeth.
+These restorations maybe be difficult to notice and can restore the natural contour of teeth, in addition to the bite between upper and lower teeth.

 Dental Fillings in Pembroke